bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 [this problem](https://leetcode.com/problems/longest-substring-without-repeating-characters/) from LeetCode

 ## Problem
-According to the tasks, we are given a string, and our goal is to find the length of the longest substring that has no repeated characters in it.
+According to the task, we are given a string, and our goal is to find the length of the longest substring that has no repeated characters in it.

-Let's put a couple of sets of the input and expected result:
+Let's put a sets of example inputs and corresponding expected results:

 | Input string | Longest substring | Longest substring's length |
 |:------------:|:-----------------:|:--------------------------:|